alexiswl/poreduck/README.md

     * Read through the link below to install sshpass. https://stackoverflow.com/questions/37243087/how-to-install-sshpass-on-windows-through-cygwin/37250349

 3. Install pigz:
-    a.
-Download the pigz source file.
+    * Download the pigz source file.
-    b.
-Type `make`.
+    * Type `make`.
-    c.
-You may need to install the zlib library if you get an error in b.
+    * You may need to install the zlib library if you get an error in b.
 This is done through the Cygwin setup.exe program.

 ### Dependencies (important python modules)
 All of the python modules listed below can be installed through pip or conda.